With Radial Maps in AYOA, brainstorming ideas and achieving your goals is simpler than ever!

-3. Name your Capture Map and under the Advanced Options, at the bottom of the window, you can add a map description and any people you wish to collaborate with.
+3. Under the Advanced Options, at the bottom of the window, you can add a map description and any people you wish to collaborate with.
 Once that is done, click Create.

-4. At the center of the canvas will be your central segment.
-By default, the title will be the name of the map.
+6. At the centre of the project board will be your central segment.
+By default, the title will be the name of the Map.
 You can change this by double-clicking on the text and typing your new central idea.

 5. To add your first segment either click the green + icon, or use Tab on your keyboard.